fvargaspiedra/findtelligent/README.md

 There are two independent elements in Findtelligent: the API and the Chrome Extension.

 * __API__: to install the API you'll need Python 3.6.2 and a web server.
 A Python virtual environment is recommended to avoid any confusion with old installed libraries.
-    * Python: Please use the requirements.txt file to install the Python libraries (`pip3 install -r requirements.txt`) instead of doing it manually.
-You'll also need to install some stopwords packets for NLTK (`python -m nltk.downloader punkt stopwords`).
+    * Python: Please use the requirements.txt file to install the Python libraries (`$pip3 install -r requirements.txt`) instead of doing it manually.
+You'll also need to install some stopwords packets for NLTK (`$python -m nltk.downloader punkt stopwords`).
 Some of the libraries you'll need are:
         * Beautifulsoup 4
 		* Flask
 		* NLTK